Convert Apex Legends sensitivity to Call of Duty: Warzone

 Heads up: one of these games scales aim by FOV or aim-down-sights, so this is a close approximation.
 Fine-tune in game against a known 360 distance.

-Apex Legends to Call of Duty sensitivity converter
+Apex Legends to Warzone sensitivity converter

 Apex Legends to Call of Duty: Warzone conversion table